 Transport Scotland is an Executive Agency of the Scottish Government.
 The Scottish Government is regarded as a related party with which it had various material transactions during the year.
-David MacBrayne Limited, Caledonian Maritime Assets Limited (CMAL), TS Prestwick Holdco Limited and Highlands & Islands Airports Limited (HIAL) are wholly owned subsidiaries of Transport Scotland with whom it also had various material transactions during the year.
+David MacBrayne Ltd, CMAL, TS Prestwick HoldCo Ltd and HIAL are wholly owned subsidiaries of Transport Scotland with whom it also had various material transactions during the year.

-Loans were also advanced to and repaid by CMAL in respect of vessel funding and grants paid to HIAL to subsidise its operating and capital expenditure and to CMAL to fund agreed pier and harbour infrastructure projects.
-David MacBrayne Limited is the parent company of Calmac Ferries Limited, Argyll Ferries Limited and Northlink Ferries Limited who operated Ferry Services under contracts with Transport Scotland, which Transport Scotland supported by the payment of subsidies.
-TS Prestwick Holdco Limited is the parent company of subsidiaries who own and operate Glasgow Prestwick Airport.
-Transport Scotland advanced loan funding to the group to cover the cash deficit arising from its operating deficit and capital expenditure.
+Loans were advanced to and repaid by CMAL to fund vessel construction.
+Grants were paid to HIAL to subsidise its operating and capital expenditure and also to CMAL to fund agreed pier and harbour infrastructure projects.
+David MacBrayne Ltd is the parent company of Calmac Ferries Ltd, Argyll Ferries Ltd and Northlink Ferries Ltd who operated ferry services under contracts with Transport Scotland, and which Transport Scotland supported via the payment of subsidies.
+TS Prestwick Holdco Limited is the parent company of the group of subsidiaries who own and operate Glasgow Prestwick Airport.
+Transport Scotland advanced loan funding to the Group to cover the cash deficit arising from its operating deficit and capital expenditure.